im-samz/functions-quickstart-dotnet-azd-timer/README.md

 }
 ```

+### Key Features

+1. **Parameterized Schedule**: The function uses the `%TIMER_SCHEDULE%` environment variable to determine the execution schedule, making it configurable without code changes.

-Note that the `RunOnStartup = true` parameter makes the timer function execute immediately when the app starts, in addition to running on the defined schedule.
+2. **RunOnStartup Parameter**: Setting `RunOnStartup = true` makes the function execute immediately when the app starts, in addition to running on the defined schedule.
+This is useful for testing but can be disabled in production.

+3. **Past Due Detection**: The function checks if the timer is past due using the `myTimer.IsPastDue` property, allowing for appropriate handling of delayed executions.

+4. **Dependency Injection**: The function uses dependency injection to get a properly configured logger, following best practices for Azure Functions.

+5. **Isolated Process Mode**: This function runs in isolated process mode, which provides better isolation and more flexibility compared to in-process execution.

+### Configuration

+The timer schedule is configured through the `TIMER_SCHEDULE` application setting, which follows the NCRONTAB expression format.
+For example:

+- `0 */5 * * * *` - Run once every 5 minutes
+- `0 0 */1 * * *` - Run once every hour
+- `0 0 0 * * *` - Run once every day at midnight

+For more information on NCRONTAB expressions, see [Timer trigger for Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-bindings-timer).